Simple-Laboratory/.github/profile/README.md

 When you have completed the task based on the requirements, move the issue to the "Review" column.
 Other team members will review your work and provide feedback.
 If there are any changes or improvements that need to be made, you will be notified in the comments section of the issue.

-Finally, once the issue has been approved, move it to the "Done" column.
-Congratulations, you have successfully completed a task on our project board!
+You can now bask in the glory of having moved an issue from the "To Do" column to the coveted "Done" column.

 We recommend that you regularly check the project board for updates and new tasks.
 If you see a task that you think you can contribute to, please comment on the issue and let us know that you would like to work on it.